History of Pakistan (1947–present): 1988–1999: Third democratic era (Benazir–Nawaz)

 Democracy returned again in 1988 with general elections which were held after President Zia-ul-Haq's death.
 The elections marked the return of the Peoples Party to power.
 Their leader, Benazir Bhutto, became the first female prime minister of Pakistan as well as the first female head of government in a Muslim-majority country.
 This period, lasting until 1999, introduced competitive two-party democracy to the country.
 It featured a fierce competition between centre-right conservatives led by Nawaz Sharif and centre-left socialists led by Benazir Bhutto.
 The far-left and the far-right disappeared from the political arena with the fall of global communism and the United States lessening its interests in Pakistan.

 Prime Minister Bhutto presided over the country during the penultimate period of the Cold war, and cemented pro-Western policies due to a common distrust of communism.
 Her government observed the troop evacuation of the Soviet Union from neighbouring Afghanistan.
 Soon after the evacuation the alliance with the US came to an end when Pakistan's atomic bomb project was revealed to the world, leading to the imposition of economic sanctions by the United States.
 In 1989, Bhutto ordered a military intervention in Afghanistan, which failed, leading her to dismiss the directors of the intelligence services.
 With US aid she imposed the Seventh Five-Year Plan to restore and centralise the national economy.
 Nonetheless, the economic situation worsened when the state currency lost a currency war with India.
 The country entered a period of stagflation, and her government was dismissed by the conservative president, Ghulam Ishaq Khan.

 The 1990 general election results allowed the right-wing conservative alliance the Islamic Democratic Alliance (IDA) led by Nawaz Sharif to form a government under a democratic system for the first time.
 Attempting to end stagflation Sharif launched a program of privatisation and economic liberalisation.
 His government adopted a policy of ambiguity regarding atomic bomb programs.
 Sharif intervened in the Gulf War in 1991, and ordered an operation against the liberal forces in Karachi in 1992.
-Institutional problems arose with president Ghulam Khan, who attempted to dismiss Sharif on the same charges he had used against Benazir Bhutto.
+Institutional problems arose with president Ishaq, who attempted to dismiss Sharif on the same charges he had used against Benazir Bhutto.
 Through a Supreme Court judgement Sharif was restored and together with Bhutto ousted Khan from the presidency.
 Weeks later Sharif was forced to relinquish office by the military leadership.